 3. Decide to buy or sell

-Once you have picked a market, you need to know the current price it is trading at, which you can do by bringing up an order ticket in the platform.
+Once you have picked a market, you need to know the current price it is trading at, which you can do by bringing up an trade ticket in the platform.
 All forex is quoted in terms of one currency versus another.
 Each currency pair has a ‘base’ currency and a ‘quote’ currency.
 The base currency is the currency on the left of the currency pair and the quote currency is on the right.
 Put simply, when trading foreign currencies, you would:

 BUY a currency pair if you believed that the base currency will strengthen against the quote currency, or the quote currency will weaken against the base currency.

 Your profits will rise in line with every increase in the exchange price.

-Every fall in the exchange price below your open level, will net you a loss.
+For every point the exchange price falls below your open level, you will incur a net loss.

 SELL a currency pair if you believed that the base currency will weaken in value against the quote currency, or the quote currency will strengthen against the base currency.

 Your profits will rise in line with each point the exchange price falls.

-Every increase in the exchange price above your open level, will net you a loss.
+For every point the exchange price rises above your open level, you will incur a net loss.

 Spread - FX pairs have two prices.